Coinflect/coinflectjs/documentation/generating-typedoc.md

-# CoinflectJS -  Typedoc Documentation
+# Coinflect - Typedoc Documentation

 ## Overview

-We use [typedoc](https://typedoc.org) to turn comments in our typescript into markdown pages which can be copied into [the Coinflect Docs repo](https://github.com/coinflect/coinflect-docs) and [the CoinflectJS Docs repo](https://github.com/coinflect/coinflectjs-docs).
-Each time a new version of CoinflectJS gets deployed to [npm](https://www.npmjs.com/package/coinflect) then typedocs should be regenerated and pasted into the both docs repo previously mentioned.
+We use [typedoc](https://typedoc.org) to turn comments in our typescript into markdown pages which can be copied into [the Coinflect Docs repo](https://github.com/coinflect/coinflect-docs) and [the Coinflect Docs repo](https://github.com/coinflect/coinflectjs-docs).
+Each time a new version of Coinflect gets deployed to [npm](https://www.npmjs.com/package/coinflect) then typedocs should be regenerated and pasted into the both docs repo previously mentioned.

 ## Steps